 2.17 Acceptance of Core Coursework and Placement Test Scores from TCSG Colleges

-BoR POLICY MANUAL 3.3.5, COLLABORATION BETWEEN THE USG AND THE TECHNICAL COLLEGE SYSTEM OF GEORGIA (TCSG)
+BoR POLICY MANUAL 3.3.5, UNIVERSITY SYSTEM AND TECHNICAL COLLEGE SYSTEM OF GEORGIA ARTICULATION

 EFFECTIVE DATE: 1/2012